 Continuous improvement

-Establish feedback loops and mechanisms for evaluating the effectiveness of the compliance program.
+Establish assessments, audits and other mechanisms for evaluating the effectiveness of the compliance program.
 Regularly assess the program’s impact, collect employee feedback, and make necessary adjustments to address emerging risks and evolving regulatory requirements.

 Remember that building a people-centric compliance program is an ongoing effort that requires commitment, communication, and adaptability.
 By prioritizing the well-being and ethical conduct of individuals within your organization, you can create a compliance culture that supports long-term success and sustainability.